 These 2 temptations of wealth are ones that I suggest are in the oxygen of our culture.
 We live in one of the wealthiest countries on earth.
 We have all kinds of technology at our fingertips that make life easy.
 You want to go to the beach, well just hop in the car.
 You want some entertainment - turn on Netflix.
 You don't even have to cook or leave the house for a nice meal, just order Uber eats.
-One of the frustrations people have found with the pandemic is that it has spoiled holiday plans.
-What a hardship that you just can't take that trip to Europe or Bali!
+I remember some people complaining how terrible Covid was because they couldn't go on their overseas holiday!
 Our capitalist culture teaches us at every point that life does consist in the abundance of possessions; that we will find happiness through the accumulation of peak experiences, tailored to our every desire.

 But read with me from verse 20.

-20 'But God said to him, "You fool!
+'But God said to him, "You fool!
 This very night your life will be demanded from you.
 Then who will get what you have prepared for yourself?"

 Why is the rich man a fool?
-Because he has had eyes only for his wealth and his pleasure and has forgotten the horizon of death, and, as we heard last week, judgment.
+Because he has had eyes only for his wealth and his pleasure and has forgotten the horizon of death, and, after that, judgment.
 His life is suddenly cut short.
-Maz's painting captures his shock and dismay at this discovery.
 Wealth you see is no security against death.
 While it can buy fleeting pleasures in this life it is no guarantee of hope for the next.
 We have to leave the abundance of possessions and peak experiences at death's door.
 We brought nothing into this world and we can take nothing with us.
 All that we've worked for, all that we've stored away will be given to others.
 It is foolish to live forgetting death.
 The wise remember that they will die.

 Our culture does all it can to push death out of our vision.
 We medicalise and sanitise it.
 We package our elders away.
 We valourise youth and beauty and despise aging because we're terrified of being reminded that we too will die.
 We too will not always be in control and there's nothing we can do about it.
 And so we purchase all kinds of things to keep up the illusion that we're in control, and our lives are secure.
 We run after one experience after another to distract ourselves from the reality of death.